auth0-samples/auth0-multitenant-website/README.md

 The website uses the [Passport.js provider for Auth0](https://github.com/auth0/passport-auth0) to perform authentication via the OpenID Connect protocol.
 This makes it easy to obtain a user profile for a user, which is what is going to carry the `groups` claim, which itself will contain all of the tenants that the user is authorized to access.
 Different access scenarios are controlled using a set of [tenant middleware functions](lib/tenant.js).
 The primary endpoints that are secured are the OAuth2 `/callback` (see the [index](routes/index.js) route) and `/user` (see the [user](routes/user.js) route).

+### Limitations

+If you want to not only use the Authorization Extension to manage which tenant a user belongs to, but also what roles/permissions they have in that tenant, then you need to know that this sample only supports that if each user can only be a member of _one tenant_.
+This is because the roles/permissions assigned to users are global to all "tenants" you may define in the Groups section.

+A work-around could be to namespace roles/permissions per tenant.

+For example:
+> If you wanted an "Admin" role and had tenants `tenant1` and `tenant2` you could create the roles `tenant1:Admin` and `tenant2:Admin`

+The above solution is probably only manageable if you have a small number of total tenants as well as roles/permissions.

+What's really needed to solve the roles/permissions per user per tenant problem is to introduce tenant as a first class entity in the Authorization Extension, or make the extension itself extensible so it could read that kind of information from another extension.
+The good news is that this issue is being considered by the extension authors and will most likely be addressed in a future release.

 ## Try

 To really see this sample in action, follow the steps in the next few sections to get the sample running locally against your own Auth0 account.